Promptable Game Models: Text-Guided Game Simulation via Masked Diffusion Models: Introduction

+In this work, we overcome these limitations by introducing game models trained on a set of annotated videos that support complex prompts.
+Due to the versatility of the applications enabled by diverse prompting methods (see Sec.~\ref{sec:applications}), we call them Promptable Game Models (PGMs).
+More formally, we define PGMs as those models supporting a core set of game modeling and prompting functions including rendering from a controllable viewpoint, modeling of game's dynamics, precise character control, high-level goal-driven control of the game, and game AI.
+Making a first step towards the realization of such models, we propose a framework that supports these characteristics.

 To overcome the limitations of \cite{Kim2020_GameGan,kim2021drivegan,huang2022layered,davtyan2022glass,menapace2021pvg, Menapace2022PlayableEnvironments}, not only we model the \emph{states} of an environment, but we also consider detailed textual representations of the actions taking place in it.
-We argue that training on user commentaries describing detailed actions of a game greatly facilitates learning the game's logic and game AI---important parts of our LGEs---and that such commentaries are a key component in enabling a series of important model capabilities related to fine-grained character control and high-level goal-driven control of the game flow.
+We argue that training on user commentaries describing detailed actions of a game greatly facilitates learning the dynamics of the game and game AI---important parts of PGMs---and that such commentaries are a key component in enabling a series of important model capabilities related to precise character control and high-level goal-driven control of the game flow.

-In its simplest form, for games like tennis, this enables controlling each player in a fine-grained manner with instructions such as \emph{``hit the ball with a backhand and send it to the right service box''}.
-Moreover, language enables users to take the \emph{director's mode} and perform high-level game-specific scenarios or scripts, specified by means of \emph{natural language} and \emph{desired states of the environment}.
-As an example, given desired starting and ending states, our learned game engines can devise in-between scenarios that led to the observed outcome.
-Most interestingly, as shown in Fig.~\ref{fig:teaser}, given the initial states of a real tennis video in which a player lost a point, our LGE prompted by the command \emph{“the [other] player does not catch the ball”} can perform the necessary action to win the point.
+In its simplest form, for games like tennis, this enables controlling each player in a precise manner with instructions such as \emph{``hit the ball with a backhand and send it to the right service box''}.

+Moreover, language enables users to take the \emph{director's mode} and prompt the model with high-level game-specific scenarios or scripts, specified by means of \emph{natural language} and \emph{desired states of the environment}.
+As an example, given desired starting and ending states, our promptable game model can devise in-between scenarios that led to the observed outcome.
+Most interestingly, as shown in Fig.~\ref{fig:teaser}, given the initial states of a real tennis video in which a player lost a point, our model prompted by the command \emph{“the [other] player does not catch the ball”} can perform the necessary action to win the point.